LOST HORIZON INC.

 • Catastrophic Lake Souris drainage events concentrated heavy minerals in specific valleys

-• Multiple mineralized zones identified at different depths (70-80 feet, 120-150 feet, 180-200 feet)
+• Multiple mineralized zones identified at different depths (20-40 feet, 50-70 feet, 85-95 feet boulder lag)

 • Till layer composition consistent with high-grade Canadian Shield source material